MikeBauwns/MikeBauwns.github.io/src/pages/about.md

 If you want to contact me, you can do that via LinkedIn or email: mike.bauwns@gmail.com

 # Education
-* 2020 - present // Howest in Bruges - Applied Computer Science
+* 2020 - present: Applied Computer Science - Howest in Bruges
-* 2014 - 2020 // Sint-Jozef Sint-Pieter in Blankenberge - IT and Networks
+* 2014 - 2020: IT and Networks - Sint-Jozef Sint-Pieter in Blankenberge

 # Technical Skills